 Working with a Managed Data Partner

-A third option, increasingly chosen by investment firms that need custom, continuously updated data without the engineering overhead, is to work with a managed data partner.
+A third option, increasingly chosen by firms that need custom, continuously updated data without the engineering overhead, is to work with a managed data partner.

-A managed data partner takes end-to-end responsibility for the extraction pipeline: source identification, extraction infrastructure, data cleaning, quality assurance, and delivery into the client’s systems.
+A managed partner takes end-to-end responsibility for the extraction pipeline: source identification, extraction infrastructure, data cleaning, quality assurance, and delivery into the client’s systems.
 The client defines what data they need.
 The partner handles everything required to get it there reliably.

-For investment programs scaling across categories, geographies, or update frequencies, a managed partner provides operational depth that an in-house team typically cannot match without significant headcount investment.
+For programs scaling across categories, geographies, or update frequencies, a managed partner provides operational depth that an in-house team typically cannot match without significant headcount investment.
 For a broader look at automating financial data workflows, see our financial data automation guide.

-Expert Insight
+Expert Insights

-“66% of investment firms currently use third-party systems to access alternative data, compared to 51% relying on in-house solutions — reflecting a clear industry shift toward outsourced infrastructure as data programs scale in scope and complexity.”
+“66% of investment firms currently use third-party systems to access alternative data, compared to 51% relying on in-house solutions, reflecting a clear industry shift toward outsourced infrastructure as data programs scale in scope and complexity.”

-SSC Technologies, 2025
+Source: SSC Technologies, 2025

 Quick Summary

-“What’s the best way to get alternative data?”
+Q: What’s the best way to get alternative data?

 Data Quality and Compliance: What You Need to Know